Drabzit/TheLegoLab/README.md

 - Brick marketplace integration (phase 2)

 ## Getting Started
-1. Clone the repository:A fun and creative web app for kids aged 4–12 to turn ideas into LEGO creations.
+1. Clone the repository: A fun and creative web app for kids aged 4–12 to turn ideas into LEGO creations.

 This is a simple web app that lets users input an idea or text (like "Desk Name Plaque CHRIS") and outputs:
 - A list of LEGO parts needed